kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ```bash
 kubectl get apirules.gateway.kyma-project.io -n $NAMESPACE $APIRULE_NAME -o yaml
 ```
-Version `v2` is a stored version, so kubectl uses it by default to display your APIRules no matter if you specify version `v2` in the command or do not specify any verison.
+Version `v2` is the stored version, so kubectl uses it by default to display your APIRules no matter if you specify version `v2` in the command or do not specify any verison.

 ## Why my APIRule does not contain rules?